elingran/Appointments/README.md

 # Appointments
-Assignment in course Java for Python programmers
+Assignment in the course Java for Python programmers

 Problem description: